DallelKh/GEMV_Halide_C/README.md

 ```
 nano ./files/input
 ```
-where the first line represensts the dimensions m,n respectively
+Modify here knowing that **first line represensts the dimensions m,n** respectively ,then comes the Matrix A(m,n) and the Vector X(n)
 ```
+5 3

+1 4 1
+5 6 1
+6 1 1
+7 2 0
+8 3 0

+3
+7
+4

 ```